|

 You don't have to travel to the third world to see working stationary steam engines.

-See Richard Hingley's report from August/September 2002 - http://mysite.freeserve.com/dingleyspages/stationarysteam/winding/winding02.htm.
+See Richard Hingley's report from August/September 2002 -

-"The engine
+"The Dingler engine

 shown remains operable, albeit using compressed air rather than steam.
 I found